syncfusion-content/javascript-docs/js/Grid/Style-and-Appearance.md

 ## List of classes and its purposes

 To modify Grid appearance, you need to override default CSS of Grid.
 Please find the list of CSS classes and its corresponding section in Grid.
-Also you have an option to create your own custom theme for all JavaScript controls using our [Theme Studio]([http://js.syncfusion.com/themestudio/](http://js.syncfusion.com/themestudio/# "")).
+Also you have an option to create your own custom theme for all JavaScript controls using our [Theme Studio](http://js.syncfusion.com/themestudio/# "Theme Studio").

 <table>
 <tr>